Dolomite Finance Common Questions

 Is Dolomite Finance audited and safe to use?

-Practical safety habits: never deposit more than you can afford to lose in any DeFi protocol, monitor your borrow positions regularly, and maintain a buffer between your current debt level and your liquidation threshold.
+Practical safety habits: never deposit more than you can afford to lose in any DeFi protocol, monitor your borrow positions regularly, and maintain a buffer between your current debt level and your liquidation point.

 What is DOLO and how does it relate to the platform?

 DOLO is the native governance and incentive token of the Dolomite Finance protocol.
-It appears in the Earn list as a depositable asset, and it plays a central role in the incentive programs that boost yields on select markets.
+It appears in the Earn list as a depositable asset, and it plays a central role in the incentive programs that boost yields on selected markets.

 The token is distributed through several mechanisms: direct supply incentives on featured assets, airdrop programs for early and active users, and via the oDOLO options-based reward system described below.
-Holding DOLO also grants access to governance participation and the veDOLO locking mechanism.
+Holding DOLO also opens access to governance participation and the veDOLO locking mechanism.

 What is veDOLO and why does it matter?